zsparal/api-documentation/source/reference/v2/onboarding-api/submit-onboarding-data.rst

               .. type:: integer
                  :required: false

-            - The industry associated with the profile’s tradename or brand.
+            - The industry associated with the profile's trade name or brand.

               Possible values: